rg-3/tenv.rb/README.md

 __1. Clone__

-To get started clone a copy of the tenv repository.
+To get started clone a copy of the tenv.rb repository.
-The installation method for this project is to clone a copy of tenv and then adopt it as your own environment.
+The installation method for this project is to clone a copy of tenv.rb and then adopt it as your own environment.

 	git clone https://github.com/rg-3/tenv.rb